devofdisaster/embergard-card-bot/README.md

     make install
     ```
 4. Create a developer Discord account and set up the application you'll be using for the bot
-4. Copy the `.env.dist` file as `.env` and fill in the CLIENT_TOKEN variable with the token for the chosen application
+5. Copy the `.env.dist` file as `.env` and fill in:

+    1. `CLIENT_TOKEN` variable with the token for the chosen application
+    2. `IMAGES_URL` variable with the base URL to custom images (like for plot cards)

 ## Usage